 This handbook is intended to help the student understand how to approach graduate studies in our College, so please read it carefully.
 The policies detailed here are set by the faculty members in this college.
-The handbook is supplemented with updates on the Graduate Studies webpage at https://www.jou.ufl.edu/current-students/ph-d-degree/ and in emails.
+The handbook is supplemented with updates on the Graduate Studies webpage and in emails.

-This handbook is intended to be read in conjunction with the Graduate Catalog that is available online at http://graduateschool.ufl.edu/academics/graduate-catalog/Requirements listed in the Graduate Catalog (a volume of The University Record) in effect when a student enters always constitute the last word.
+This handbook is intended to be read in conjunction with the Graduate Catalog that is available online at http://graduateschool.ufl.edu/academics/graduate-catalog/

+Requirements listed in the Graduate Catalog (a volume of The University Record) in effect when a student enters always constitute the last word.
 In other words, the Doctoral Handbook takes up where the Graduate Catalog stops.
-Students graduate under the catalog in effect at the time of their initial enrollments as degree-seeking students at UF provided they maintain continuous enrollment.
+Students graduate under the catalog in effect at the time of their initial enrollment as a degreeseeking student at UF provided they maintain continuous enrollment.
 Students who do not maintain continuous enrollment will use the catalog in effect at the time enrollment is resumed.

-"It is the responsibility of the graduate student to become informed and to observe all regulations and procedures required by the program the student is pursuing. . . .
+"It is the responsibility of the graduate student to become informed and to observe all regulations and procedures required by the program the student is pursuing....
 Ignorance of a rule does not constitute a basis for waiving that rule." --Graduate School Catalog